 1. How would you describe the work you are currently doing to achieve inclusive cultures for yourself, your project(s), organisation or community?

 2. What barriers or challenges have you discovered in this work and what have you tried so far?

 3. What would you like to think about and work on during your time on the programme?

 Selection criteria - what are we looking for?

-- Evidence of a demonstrable commitment to diversity, equality and inclusion
+- Evidence of your commitment to diversity, equity and inclusion

-We will let you know if your application has been successful by Tuesday 25th May 2021.
+We will let you know if your application has been successful beginning of June 2022

 If you require any of this information in a different format, please contact Lucy email@example.com